OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 To see how new types of transition equations can be added see :ref:`model_functions`.

-The specification for fac2 is very similar and you can look it up in ``src.model_specs``.
+The specification for fac2 is very similar and not reproduced here.
 The specification for fac3 looks a bit different as this factor is only measured in the first period:

 .. literalinclude:: test_model2.json
     :lines: 54-77

 Here it is important to note that empty sublists have to be added to the ``measurements`` and ``normalizations`` key if no measurements are available in certain periods.
 Simply leaving the sublists out will result in an error.

+..
+Note:: If the WA estimator is used, factors with constant transition equation can only have measurements in the initial period and all other factors need at least two measurements per period.
+If the CHS estimator is used these limitations do not hold as long as there are enough measurements to identify the model.
+If development stages span more than one period, models can be identified even if some factors have no measurements in some periods.

 Points 4 and 5 are only specified once for all factors by adding entries to the ``time_specific`` key of the model dictionary: